kambleaa007/WebServiceStudentManagementSystem/README.md

 # WebServiceStudentManagementSystem

-Working code for student management
+NOT Working code for student management
 Need to use postman
 USER
 STUDENT